+We have received a report submitted by consultants hired by US AID to plan for establishment of Centre for Entrepreneurial Excellence.
+The matter is in the hands of our Board of Governors and the Higher Education Commission to take specific decisions to move forward on this very important initiative which is likely to be a key for the economic growth of our country and creation of jobs through establishment of new enterprises.
 The IBA has linkages with outstanding business schools in South Asia as well as Europe and the US.
 The IBA was the first business school in Pakistan to sign strategic collaboration agreement with Microsoft.
 The IBA offers courses and programs which are relevant to the needs of the market; its programs are widely adopted by other schools.
 The IBA's MBA is the best established brand in business education.
 Now its Computer Science program is also recognized for its creative, functional design and high quality.
-The IBA has also launched a Ph.D. program in MIS, Computer Science and Engineering.
+The IBA has also launched a Ph.D program in MIS, Computer Science & Engineering, and Information & Communication Technologies.